 1. This sideletter and its special conditions shall apply to those made for television long-form projects (including movies-of-the-week and mini-series) which are produced by the Producer in Los Angeles between August 1, 2021 and July 31, 2024.
-This sideletter shall also apply to any such projects produced outside Los Angeles during said time period so long as fifty percent (50%) or more of the employees working in classifications subject to this Agreement are covered thereunder.

-2. All of the terms and conditions of the Local 724 Agreement of 2021 shall apply, except as provided in the special conditions in this sideletter.
-3. These special conditions shall not apply to any post-production work on the productions covered hereunder, and all post-production and lab work shall be performed in accordance with the Studio Utility Employees, Local 724 Agreement of 2021.
-4. The roster provisions of the Local 724 Agreement are fully applicable; however, prospective employees are free to accept or refuse a call to work on any production covered hereunder and any refusal to accept a call will not count as a refusal under the roster provisions of Paragraph 68(d) of the Agreement.
+2. All of the terms and conditions of the Local 40 Agreement of 2021 shall apply, except as provided in the special conditions in this sideletter.
+3. These special conditions shall not apply to any post-production work on the productions covered hereunder, and all post-production and lab work shall be performed in accordance with the International Brotherhood of Electrical Workers, Local 40 Agreement of 2021.
+4. The roster provisions of the Local 40 Agreement are fully applicable; however, prospective employees are free to accept or refuse a call to work on any production covered hereunder and any refusal to accept a call will not count as a refusal under the roster provisions of Paragraph 68(g) of the Agreement.
 5. The special conditions applicable to the productions covered hereunder are: - (i) Notwithstanding any wage rate changes made in the future in the Agreement, wages are as listed on the attached "Long-Form Television Minimum Wage Schedules." - (ii) Overtime will be paid at the rate of time and one-half after eight (8) hours worked; double time to be paid after fourteen (14) elapsed hours; and, effective February 13, 2022, triple time to be paid after sixteen (16) elapsed hours.
 Overtime pay for weekly employees shall be based on one-fortieth (1/40) of the weekly rate. - (iii) Meal periods - The time for breaking for the meal period may be extended by up to one-half hour beyond the time specified in the Agreement without penalty at the request of the Director.
 Notice for such a delayed break must be given no later than one (1) hour before the meal period and the extension may not be scheduled. - (iv) Producer will not be required to pay the percentage of salaries for the specified contractual holidays; however, any employee working on such holiday will be paid double time.
-"On call" employees will be paid for any holiday not worked during their period of employment. - (v) Producer will not be required to pay the percentage of salaries as vacation pay. - (vi) Producer will not be required to pay any allowance, such as that specified in Paragraphs 21(c) and 22(b)(2) of the Agreement.
+"On Call" employees will be paid for any holiday not worked during their period of employment. - (v) Producer will not be required to pay the percentage of salaries as vacation pay.

-Alex Aguilar Jr.
+Stephan Davis

 Revised as of August 1, 2021

 Page 3